pnnl/pecblocks/docs/Examples.rst

   - Line 37 saves the most recent trained model coefficients.
 (Note: these coefficients are saved periodically during training.
 The set of coefficients with lowest fitting loss is also saved as needed in each epoch.)
   - Line 38 summarizes the training errors for each output channel, over all cases or events in the training data set.
 More detail is available in the next steps.
 The RMSE is most relevant to HWPV applications.

-* Lines 40-50 provide summary output of the training run.
+* Lines 40-59 provide summary output of the training run.
 This information is also availble later.
-* Lines 52-64 plot the losses vs. training epoch.
+* Lines 61-73 plot the losses vs. training epoch.
+Use of *loss_plot.py* is now preferred.

 .. literalinclude:: ../examples/hwpv/pv3_training.py
   :linenos: